 As with most cholesterol-lowering supplements, betaglucans can be used with or without statin medication but check with your doctor first.
 Eat oats (eg porridge, unsweetened muesli) and barley products, too.

-Bergamot orange lowers cholesterol
+Bergamot orange supplements lower cholesterol

 Citrus fruits contain pectin, a soluble fibre that lowers cholesterol levels.
 Some citrus fruits also contain bitter polyphenols which have cholesterol-lowering properties.
 Drinking grapefruit juice daily can lower LDL-cholesterol by 7% to 15%, for example, with red grapefruit having the more powerful effect.